letoram/safespaces/README.md

 # Safespaces

 This is the development / prototyping environment for 'Safespaces', a 3D/VR desktop environment for the Arcan display server.
-To get the full use out of it, first make sure that you have an OpenHMD supported headset, a working [Arcan](https://github.com/letoram/arcan) installation along with the vrbridge tool all setup (see the main arcan repository for instructions and configuring and installing).

 Note that this is a highly experimental young project.
 Prolonged use is quite likely unhealthy in a number of ways, eye strain guaranteed while debugging.